Kelvintrc/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7. Winning is only half of it.
 Having fun is the other half - Prototype: void puts_half(char *str) prints half of a string, followed by a new line.
 Prints the second half of the string.
 If the number of characters is odd, the function prints the last n characters of the string, where n = (length_of_the_string - 1) / 2
 8. Arrays are not pointers - Prototype: void print_array(int *a, int n) prints n elements of an array of integers followed by a new line.
 9. strcpy - Prototype: char *_strcpy(char *dest, char *src) copies the string pointed to by src, including the terminating null byte(\0), to the buffer pointed to by dest.
 Return value is the pointer to dest.
+10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers - Prototype: int _atoi(char *s) converts a string to an integer:

+	-The number in the string can be preceded by an infinite number of characters.

+	-It takes into account all the - and + signs before the number

+	-If there are no numbers in the string, the function must return 0

+	-Not allowed to use long

+	-Not allowed to declare new variables of "type" array

+	-Not allowed to hard-code special values

+	- '-fsanitize=signed-integer-overflow' gcc flag is used to compile the code

+11. Don't hate the hacker, hate the code - generates random valid passwords for the program 101-crackme:

+	-Allowed to use standard library